-President John Mahama of Ghana is welcoming all Africans with open arms – or as in this case a Visa-free entry.
-During Ghana’s 59th independence anniversary, stressing on African unity, President Mahama announced that citizens from all African Union member states will be offered Visa on arrival when visiting the country.
+Former President John Dramani Mahama of Ghana in 2016, welcomed all Africans with open arms into the country through a Visa-free entry policy.
+During Ghana’s 59th independence anniversary; stressing on African unity, President Mahama announced that citizens from all African Union member states will be offered Visa on arrival when visiting the country.

-Ghana currently allows free entry to only 15 countries, most of them being members of the Economic Community of West African States (ECOWAS).
+Ghana currently allows free entry without visas to only 15 countries, most of them being members of the Economic Community of West African States (ECOWAS).

 Visa on arrival is inherently rare among African countries.
 Reports have shown that it is easier for a wielder of an American passport to travel to African states than for Africans.
 This no doubt poses a limit to interstate trade and relations among African state members.
 Seychelles is the only African country with open Visa access to member states of the African Union.

-This new policy to be implemented by Ghana was influenced by an agreement adopted at the AU Executive Council meeting which held in Addis Ababa, Ethiopia.
+The new visa on arrival policy to be implemented by Ghana was influenced by an agreement adopted at the AU Executive Council meeting which held in Addis Ababa, Ethiopia.

-The resolution required that all African Union member states review their internal and external security realities in an attempt to implement mechanisms allowing for the issuing of visas on arrival for citizens of member states, with the possibility of a 30-day stay.
+The resolution required that all African Union (AU) member states reviewed their internal and external security realities in an attempt to implement mechanisms allowing for the issuing of visas on arrival for their citizens, with the possibility of a 30-day stay.

-We hope Ghana’s decision will be the real beginning of Pan Africanism, as other African states follow suit to achieve One Africa.
+We sincerely hope that Ghana’s decision, when implemented, will be the real beginning of Pan Africanism, as other African states would be expected to follow suit to achieve One Africa.